AnicetNgrt/jiro-nn/examples/housing/cr.typ

 This helps the model converge more precisely as it gradually "slows its descent", enabling fast exploration at the beginning, but preventing over-shooting in the long run.
 Finding the right value is tricky, as too high values can lead to the model converging too slowly.

-I also added _dropouts_ which is a technique used to prevent _overfitting_ by randomly droping nodes of each layer with a probability $p$ during the forward pass (by setting their input or activation to $0$), and adapting the backward pass accordingly.
+I also added _dropouts_ which is a technique used to prevent _overfitting_ by randomly dropping nodes of each layer with a probability $p$ during the forward pass (by setting their input or activation to $0$), and adapting the backward pass accordingly.
 In a way it simulates learning from a different, simpler model at each epoch, building more varied and robust features.
 I think this helps the model generalize better for large problems with a lot of inputs of similar importance, inputs resistant to compression, dimensionality reduction, such as pictures.
 But here it drops too much information as it is a very small model with a high dependency on both inputs.

 #align(center)[
 #stack(dir: ltr)[